TIBCOSoftware/mashling-recipes/README.md

 # mashling-recipes
 > Recipes for Mashling

-A recipe is a pre-configured mashling json file which can be customized or used as is for a specific gateway use case.
+A recipe is a pre-configured Mashling json file which can be customized or used as is for a specific gateway use case.
 The pre-compiled recipe binaries along with the json files are available in [mashling.io](https://mashling.io) website.

 ## How to contribute a recipe to mashling-recipes

 ### Adding a recipe
-A recipe should be contained in its own folder under mashling-recipes/recipes folder.
-The recipe folder should have the mashling json file, README.md and an optional icon image file.
-In the absence of the icon image file, the default mashling icon is used in mashling.io for the recipe.
-When the icon image file is present, the mashling json file should have an icon image file field as follows:
+A recipe should be contained in its own folder under 'recipes' folder.
+The recipe folder should have a Mashling json file, README.md and an optional icon image file.
+In the absence of the icon image file, the default Mashling icon image is used by mashling.io for the recipe.
+When the icon image file is present, the Mashling json file should have an icon image file field as follows:

 ```json
 {